stonemjs/docs/src/docs/architecture/build.md

 ### Best Practices

-- Use `stone.config.mjs` **only for build configuration** — not runtime logic.
+- Use `stone.config.mjs` **only for build configuration**, not runtime logic.
-- Do not use it to inject runtime logic — that’s what middleware, decorators, and lifecycle hooks are for
+- Do not use it to inject runtime logic, that’s what middleware, decorators, and lifecycle hooks are for
-- Keep your `input` patterns clean and modular — this helps the system split views from core logic (useful for lazy loading and nano apps)
+- Keep your `input` patterns clean and modular, this helps the system split views from core logic (useful for lazy loading and nano apps)
-- Be mindful of exclusions — especially in browser builds — to avoid bundling server-only modules
+- Be mindful of exclusions, especially in browser builds, to avoid bundling server-only modules
 - Extend internal configs (Rollup/Vite) via `stone.config.mjs` instead of overriding them when possible.
 - Only export full configs with `npx stone export rollup/vite` if you have advanced needs.
 - Export your bootstrap file with `npx stone export app` or `npx stone export console` **only if you need** top-level control.
-- Never edit files inside `.stone/` manually — they’re overwritten during each build.
+- Never edit files inside `.stone/` manually, they’re overwritten during each build.

-Stone.js gives you full control over how your system is built — but only when you need it.
+Stone.js gives you full control over how your system is built, but only when you need it.
 Stick with the defaults to move fast, and customize only when your use case demands it.

 Now that your system is built…